-The Agriculture & Natural Resource Center of Excellence (ANR) is one of 11 Centers of Excellence in Washington State that link business, industry, labor, government, and the state’s educational systems to create highly skilled and readily available workforce critical to the success of the state’s economy.
+The Agriculture & Natural Resource Center of Excellence (ANR) is one of 12 Centers of Excellence in Washington State that link business, industry, labor, government, and the state’s educational systems to create a highly skilled and readily available workforce critical to the success of the state’s economy.

 Director Lindsey Williams

-Lindsey serves as the Director of the Agriculture & Natural Resource Center of Excellence (ANR), with several years of experience with both the Center of Excellence (COE) model and the Community and Technical College (CTC) system.
+Lindsey serves as the Director of the Agriculture & Natural Resource Center of Excellence (ANR), with nearly a decade of experience with both the Center of Excellence (COE) model and the Community and Technical College (CTC) system.
 Prior to her time with ANR, she spent 2 years as Education Assistant for the WWCC Water & Environmental Center.
-Leaning on her background in forestry and agricultural research, as well as a love for education at multiple levels, she brings a unique level of investment to the agriculture and natural resource sectors in Washington, and education of their workforce.
+Leaning on her background in forestry and agricultural research, as well as a love for education at multiple levels, she brings a unique level of investment to the agriculture and natural resource sectors in Washington, and the education of their workforce.

-With ANR, Lindsey serves as Vice Chair and Legislative Outreach Chair for the statewide consortium of COEs.
-She has been able to bring her enthusiasm for education and Washington’s agriculture and natural resources together to assist colleges and industry partners statewide with connection opportunities, global recognition, and community education, while continually increasing her knowledge about the many facets of these industries.
+With ANR, Lindsey has been able to bring her enthusiasm for education and Washington’s agriculture and natural resources together to assist colleges and industry partners statewide with connection opportunities, global recognition, and community education, while continually increasing her knowledge about the many facets of these industries.

 To contact Lindsey: 509.527.4635 or [email protected]